vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    caps the total bytes submitted-but-unfinished work retains across all pools.
 Only submitted work counts, so a recording a thread already holds never gates that thread.
 Filters notice nothing but an occasional slower acquire when a graph runs far ahead of the GPU.
-The pool's timeline is created exportable when the device can, so consumers in other APIs can wait the producer pairs it publishes.

    Destroy it in the filter's free callback; freeGPUExecPool_ drains the GPU first, so everything it still holds is released safely.
 A context still